SmileiPIC/TP-M2-GI/doc/source/introduction.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the case study of this practical work, an intense laser pulse is injected into the plasma, exciting a relativistic plasma wave, used to accelerate an externally injected relativistic electron bunch.
+In the case study of this practical work, an intense laser pulse is injected into the plasma, exciting a relativistic plasma wave used to accelerate an externally injected relativistic electron bunch.
 This plasma acceleration scheme is known as laser wakefield acceleration, or LWFA ([Esarey2009]_, [Malka2012]_).

+The practical will consist in four parts:

-- :ref:`Exploring the Input Namelist;  <exploringthenamelist>` (**Exercises 1-2**): we will explore the Python ``InputNamelist.py`` file to understand the basic set-up of the problem (simulation window size, resolution, ...).
+- :ref:`Exploring the Input Namelist  <exploringthenamelist>` (**Exercises 1-2**): we will explore the Python ``InputNamelist.py`` file to understand the basic set-up of the problem (simulation window size, resolution, ...).
 In this part the simulation window is empty.
-- :ref:`Laser pulse in vacuum;  <laserpulseinvacuum>` (**Exercises 4-6**): we will add a laser laser pulse propagating in vacuum and check that its diffraction follows the one predicted for a Gaussian beam.
+- :ref:`Laser pulse in vacuum  <laserpulseinvacuum>` (**Exercises 4-6**): we will add a laser laser pulse propagating in vacuum and check that its diffraction follows the one predicted for a Gaussian beam.
-- :ref:`Laser wakefield excitation; <plasmawave>` (**Exercises 7-11**): we will add a pre-ionized plasma and visualize how the laser pulse excites plasma waves in its wake, also checking the results against the analytical theory in the linear regime.
+- :ref:`Laser wakefield excitation <plasmawave>` (**Exercises 7-11**): we will add a pre-ionized plasma and visualize how the laser pulse excites plasma waves in its wake, also checking the results against the analytical theory in the linear regime.
-- :ref:`Laser wakefield acceleration of an electron bunch. <laserplasmainjection>` (**Exercises 12-20**): we will add a relativistic electron bunch, injecting it into the plasma waves and studying its acceleration.
+- :ref:`Laser wakefield acceleration of an electron bunch <laserplasmainjection>` (**Exercises 12-20**): we will add a relativistic electron bunch, injecting it into the plasma waves and studying its acceleration.

 We will arrive progressively to the full simulation set-up, familiarizing with the postprocessing using the Python postprocessing library